lavishabhambri/Data-Structures-And-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Contains some practice of questions in DSA and other topics of python.
+Contains some questions in DSA and other topics of python.